Boot Hill Cemetery

 A wooden tablet carved with the name Jack Reynolds, who deceased September 1872, remembers Dodge City’s first recorded killing.
 Jack was shot six times by a railroad worker.

 Nearby, another marker is incised with a buffalo skull.
-The historic sign nearby says, “A buffalo hunter named McGill amused himself by shooting into every house he passed.
+Its historic sign says, “A buffalo hunter named McGill amused himself by shooting into every house he passed.
 He won’t pass this way again.”
 The Marion County (Kansas) Record reported on March 29th, 1873: “On Tuesday night, an unmitigated scoundrel and desperado named McGill was shot and killed at Dodge City.
 This is the same scoundrel who shot and killed a sixteen year-old boy on New Years Day last, without the slightest provocation.”

 Another graver marker remembers “George Hoyt, shot July 26, 1878.
 One night he took a pot shot at Wyatt Earp.
 Buried on Boot Hill August 21, 1878.
 Let his faults, if he had any, be hidden in the grave.”
 George Hoyt was said to be among the drunken cowboys who fired their guns in the Comique Theater.
 In response, Assistant Marshal Wyatt Earp and Marshall James “Bat” Masterson, along with several other citizens, returned fire.
 Hoyt received a gunshot to the arm and fled.
 He died from gangrene in the wound.
 Some historians doubt that Earp actually shot Hoyt, but he took the credit.